docQodly/docs/docs/studio/pageLoaders/components/dialog.md

 <Column.List align="center" justifyContent="between">
     <Column.Item width="60%">
-        The dialog that is currently being edited in the web form will be highlighted in the dialog list, making it easy to identify which dialog is under modification.
+        The dialog that is currently being edited in the Page will be highlighted in the dialog list, making it easy to identify which dialog is under modification.
     </Column.Item>
     <Column.Item width="35%">
         <img src={require('./img/dialogEdit2.png').default} style={{borderRadius: '6px'}} />